DiegoGiFo/DiegoGiFo.github.io/_posts/2018-03-19-step-motors-en.markdown

  For the realization of the project I've done this passages:

 - Found this library :[CNC library](https://github.com/DIMRobotics/ArduinoStepperDriver/wiki/Reference)
-and i understood how to use it.
+and I understood how to use it.

 - Did some sketches to test the code.
 Can find them here: [Step Motors test](https://github.com/DiegoGiFo/Step_Motor)

 - Understood the cinematics equations for the motion of the motors.
 The equation that I used is: ![eq](https://github.com/DiegoGiFo/Motor_Cnt/blob/master/render.png?raw=true "Figure 1")

-- Write the final code that allows to control the two step motors receiving as inputs the linear velocity and he angular one of the topic cmd_vel.
+- Write the final code that allows to control the two step motors receiving as inputs the linear velocity and the angular one of the topic cmd_vel.

 ## MATERIAL